ArtooTrills/Onboarding/Mobile/Beginner/2-Java Basics/README.md

 ### Resources

 * We will be following Udacity Intro to Java - https://www.udacity.com/course/intro-to-java-programming--cs046 for this section.
+Leeson 2,8 and 9 forms the very foundation of java development and it's very important that you have a good understanding of above before proceeding with the next sections.

  * Lesson 1: Introduction to Computers, Programming Languages, Algorithms, and the Java Programming Environment [optional]
  * Lesson 2: Introduction to Classes and Objects